hobbsh/wordpress-posts-timeline/readme.txt

 == Changelog ==

+= 1.7 =
+* Changed set_options function name to timeline_set_options as it would break some installations
+* Fixed more css bugs, re: alingment issues and clearfixes

+= 1.5 =
+* Added link to post option
+* Fixed some CSS bugs and image issues

 = 1.3 =
 * Added link to post option
 * Fixed some CSS bugs and image issues